Full-Thrust/Morena-Shipyards/archives/tcsbattles.md

 ## [{{ title }}]({{url}}){target="_blank"}
 [{{ domain }}]({{url}}){target="_blank"}

-Converted by Xon from James Bowling 2013 scenario site, useful scenarios for STSTCS and some nive forms downloads fot master control panels
+Converted by Xon from James Bowling 2013 scenario site, useful scenarios for STSTCS and some nice PDF form downloads for master control panels